microsoft/vscode-docs/docs/getstarted/themes.md

 ## Creating your own color theme

 Creating and publishing a theme extension is quite easy.
-If you have already customized your colors, you can generate a theme definition file with the `Generate Color Theme for Current Settings` command.
+Customized your colors in the settings then generate a theme definition file with the `Generate Color Theme for Current Settings` command.

-VS Code's Yeoman extension generator will help you generate the rest of the extension.
+VS Code's Yeoman [extension generator](/docs/extensions/yocode.md) will help you generate the rest of the extension.

 See the [Adding a new Theme](/docs/extensions/themes-snippets-colorizers.md#adding-a-new-theme) topic in our Extension Authoring section to learn more.